 We think Debenhams is the ultimate one stop shop for wedding parties everywhere.
 Grooms, ushers and page boys will find everything they need to hire or buy from suits and waistcoats to cummerbunds and cufflinks.

 If the groom is keen to sort himself, then pack him and the boys off to Moss where they’ll find a huge range of options for both contemporary and traditional looks.
-As well as being able to hire everything; including shoes; there’s also the option to go down the tailoring route.
-So, if he’s in need of a new suit, this could be the perfect time to treat himself with something made to measure.

 If your heart is set on a designer dress then there are still options available at short notice.
 Register your interest with all your favourite boutiques and brands so that you’ll be the first to be notified of any trunk or sample sales.
 You may just get lucky with an event in the lead up to your big day where you can snare your perfect outfit at a significant discount.